jibraanasimnit/jibraanasimnit/README.md

 - 👋 Hi, I’m @jibraanasimnit
 - 👀 I’m interested in Python and JavaScript.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NodeJS and React.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web Dev Projects
-- 📫 How to reach me ...
+- 📫 How to reach me jibraanasim@gmail.com

 <!---
 jibraanasimnit/jibraanasimnit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.